 During our 21 days honeymoon, Amsterdam wasn’t in our travel plan.
 With the last-minute addition, we didn’t know much about what to for expect from this vibrant city famous its laid-back attitude as it is for its winding canals and picturesque architecture.
 Amsterdam appeared to be a giant green field more than a city from above on that day of month May.

 Our Amsterdam Travel guide shows you how and how not to explore Amsterdam as a first timer along with a list of best things to do in the city

 - How to plan your days in Amsterdam

 - Things we did in Amsterdam

 - The most (in) famous – Red Light districts.

-On weekends, the Dam square is the murderer of your time- You just stand there and watch the street performers and people for hours together.
+On weekends, Dam square is the murderer of your time- You stand there and watch the street performers and people for hours together.

 If it is your first time in Europe, Amsterdam is the best place to sync with European culture.
 So you will spend at least a day wondering, ” Oh wow, cycles everywhere.
-Cafe scenes are so brilliant.
+The cafe scenes are so brilliant.
 Trams are so cheap.
-The streets are spotless; the market is so full of life” Hence, keep a day to wonder about anything and everything and the next three days to explore the city after calming your over-excitement down.
+The streets are spotless; the market is so full of life” Hence, keep a day wondering about anything and everything and the next three days exploring the Amsterdam after calming your over-excitement.